Krypton3/PyMaterials/README.md

-## jPy is a public repo to present different learning materials using python
+## PyMaterials is a public repo to present different learning materials using python

 ### Module #1: Data Extraction

-This module is based on Docker, Python, Flask, BeautifulSoup and requests.
+This module is based on Docker, Python, Flask, BeautifulSoup and Requests.
 The primary learning curve is to present docker.
 This module will present the following two questions:

 - How to use docker in development level?
 - How to use docker image, container, compose?

 #### How to deploy the app locally?

-- Clone the repo: `git clone git@github.com:Krypton3/jPy.git` | `https://github.com/Krypton3/jPy.git`
+- Clone the repository
-- Move into the module: `cd DataExtraction/`
+- Execute: `cd DataExtraction/`
 - Build and Run the container Image: `docker-compose -f docker-compose.dev.yml up --build`

 #### Docker Compose Consists of the Following Commands: